alexander-schoenmann/Mindstorms/README.md

 # Mindstorms
-Lego Mindstorm Project für Softwaredevelopment
+Lego Mindstorm Project at the Upper Austria University of Applied Sciences